FeralWriting/LGBT_Support_Website/README.md

 ### Get Help Page

-The get help page contains a header and resources to use if LGBT+ individuals are in need of assistance.
+The get help page contains a header and resources to use if queer individuals are in need of assistance.
 It provides information about shelters, mental health issues, and parental issues.

 ### About Us Page